centrahq/api-documentation/user/pages/01.overview/04.promo/docs.md

 ### Campaign

-Campaigns allow you to temporarily change the prices of selected products.
-You define it by providing the campaign name and selecting Store, Markets and Pricelists for which the Campaign is to be active.
-In B2B Campaigns you also need to select at least one Delivery Window.
-Then you select one or more products and set specific discounts for each of them, either by configuring a new, fixed price, or by specifying the percentage discount.
+Campaigns allow the store admin to temporarily change the prices of selected products.
+Campaign is defined by its name, Store, Markets and Pricelists for which the Campaign should be active.
+In B2B Campaigns it's also required to select at least one Delivery Window.
+Then the user can select one or more products and set specific discounts for each of them, either by configuring a new, fixed price, or by specifying the percentage discount.
 Every product on the list has "Start" and "Stop" dates for when the discount is active.